-A lot of riads and restaurants offer an ‘walk home’ service to and from the restaurants.
-That might seems a little strange at first, but it feels very reassuring to walk at night with someone you can trust and with a small tip you are contributing to the life of someone nice and definitely less fortunate than you.
-Feels like a win win to me.
+A lot of riads and restaurants offer a ‘walk home’ service to and from the restaurants.
+That might seem a little strange at first, but it feels very reassuring to walk at night with someone you can trust, and with a small tip you are contributing to the life of someone nice and definitely less fortunate than you.
+Feels like a win-win to me.
 Right ?!

 If you haven’t read it yet, you can check recommendations for a 10-day road trip in Morocco here.

 And for some more Morocco inspiration, you should definitely read the blog Along Dusty Roads, one of my favourites out there.

 Discover more of Morocco